List of Major League Baseball annual runs batted in leaders

 Sam Thompson was the first to set a single-season RBI record that stood for more than three seasons, hitting 166 in 1887.
 Thompson's title that season also represented the widest margin of victory for an RBI champion as he topped the next highest total by 62 RBIs.
 The single-season mark of 166 stood for over thirty years until Babe Ruth hit 171 in 1921.
 Ruth's mark was then broken by teammate Lou Gehrig six seasons later in 1927 when Gehrig hit 175 RBI.
 Finally, Hack Wilson set the current record mark of 191 RBI in 1930 with the Chicago Cubs.
 The all-time career RBI record holder is Hank Aaron with 2,297, 84 more than Ruth in second place.
 Aaron led the National League in RBI four times, never consecutively.
 The 1930 season when Wilson set the record saw four players hit more than 160 RBI: Wilson, Gehrig, Chuck Klein, and Al Simmons.
 A player has batted in 160 or more runs 21 times, with 14 of these seasons occurring during the 1930s and only twice since 1940.
 The lowest RBI total to ever lead a major league was 49, by Deacon White in the National League's second season.

+The league lead in RBI was shared by two players of the same team twice in history, both times by players for the Boston Red Sox: in 1949 shortstop Vern Stephens and left fielder Ted Williams each had 159 RBI, then again in 1950, Stephens and first baseman Walt Dropo each had 144.
+As of 2026, 1950 was also the last year a shortstop won the title.